fisherrjd/wisp/README.md

 wisp turns a unit of work into a running workspace: it finds the item (locally or on GitLab), reprovisions any git worktrees it needs, writes a context file for the agent, and drops you into a tmux session named after it.

+**wisp has no concept of a supported agent.** `program:` is a command line, run by tmux with the context appended as one argument, so there is no adapter layer and nothing to add your agent to.
+Anything that takes a prompt as an argument already works; anything that does not is a wrapper script away.

 ```
 › ledger                                  airbook ●3 · eldo ?1      2/8
 ▌ ? ledger-service/318-double-entry-audit  │  Edit file src/reconcile.ts